AlistairNWard/wham/README.md

 #### I

-The number of reads supporting and inversion
+The number of reads supporting an inversion

 #### SR